Douglas Cagas

-Douglas "Dodo" R.A.
-Cagas (December 3, 1943 – June 10, 2021) was a Filipino politician and a representative of the first district of the Philippine province of Davao del Sur.
+Douglas "Dodo" Ralota Cagas (December 3, 1943 – June 10, 2021) was a Filipino politician and a representative of the first district of the Philippine province of Davao del Sur.
 He later served as governor of Davao del Sur from 2007 to 2013 and again from 2016 until his death.

 Biography

 A member of the well-known Cagas clan, Cagas was an important and controversial personality within the Mindanao political movement.
 He began his political career in the early 1980s as a member of the Regular National Assembly of his province, and then became a member of the House of Representatives between 1998 and 2007.
 At the end of his term as representative, he was elected governor of Davao del Sur, a position he held until 2013 and again from 2016 until his death.
 Accused of being the instigator of the murder of journalist Nestor Bedolido in Digos in 2010, four years later, Cagas surrendered to law enforcement after an arrest warrant was issued against him.
 Released from prison in 2016, he was then accused by Senator Leila de Lima, along with her son and Arrel Olaño, of having appropriated approximately 9.3 million pesos through the pork barrel system during his mandate as representative.